kiegroup/dashboard-builder/modules/README.md

-This readme is intended for developers and will assist you in compiling and running of the project.
+This readme is intended for developers that wants to work and contribute to the project.
+It will assist you in compiling and running the project.

 Prerequisites
 --------------------